Genivia/ugrep/vs/ugrep/README.txt

 How to build ugrep with Microsoft Visual Studio
 ===============================================

-The following instructions apply to MSVC++ 2017 or later.
+The following instructions apply to MSVC++ 2017 or greater.

 There are two choices for ugrep option -P: PCRE2 (preferred) or Boost.Regex.